Are you tired of dealing with mold deformation issues in your manufacturing process? Look no further!

-For the large die with complex shape and size > 400mm and the punch with small thickness and large length, it is better to adopt the combined structure to simplify the complex and reduce the large to small
+For large dies with complex shapes and sizes greater than 400mm, as well as punches with small thicknesses and large lengths, it is advisable to adopt a combined structure to simplify the complexity and reduce the size from large to small.

-Changing the inner surface of the die to the outer surface is not only convenient for hot and cold processing, but also can effectively reduce the deformation and cracking.
+Reorienting the inner surface of the die to the outer surface can make both hot and cold processing easier, and also reduce deformation and cracking.

-When designing a combined structure, it should be decomposed according to the following principles without affecting the fitting accuracy:
+When designing a combined structure, the following principles should be considered to ensure proper decomposition without affecting the fitting accuracy:

-(1) Adjust the thickness to make the cross-section of the die with great difference basically uniform after decomposition.
+(1) Adjust the thickness to achieve a uniform cross-section after decomposition.

-(2) It is easy to decompose in the place where stress concentration occurs, so as to disperse the stress and prevent cracking.
+(2) Decompose in areas where stress concentration occurs to disperse stress and prevent cracking.

-(3) Matching with the process hole to make the structure symmetrical.
+(3) Match the structure with process holes to make it symmetrical.

-(4) It is convenient for cold and hot processing and assembly.
+(4) Ensure convenience for both cold and hot processing and assembly.